Witten by Bernard Morgan (Engineer). First Published: October 8, 2019. Updated: December 7, 2023

 Condensate pumps collect and disperse the dangerous waste water that’s produced by the boiler during its operation.
-As mentioned, they’re used when gravity is otherwise unable to move this water.
-A good example of this is if your boiler were to be installed in a basement flat.
+As mentioned, they’re used when gravity cannot move this water.
+A good example is if your boiler were to be installed in a basement flat.
 Because it’s below ground level, it’s unable to move this waste water and you’ll need a condensate pump for easy access.

 I don’t have an outside drain for my condensate pipe

-On some occasions, there won’t be an outside drain for the waste water to exit out of the condensate pipe.
-If this applies to you, then don’t panic.
+Occasionally, there won’t be an outside drain for the waste water to exit the condensate pipe.
+If this applies to you, then please don’t worry.
 You can also get what’s called a ‘Soakaway’.

 While their name is somewhat self-explanatory, Soakaways offer an excellent alternative if you don’t have an external drain for the condensate pipe.
 The primary purpose is to safely control condensate water waste’s release into the ground.

-By using a soakaway you can also reduce the probability of any acidic condensate to remain in the system itself.
-This will extend the lifespan of the boiler, as well as improve the overall quality of your central heating system.
+By using a soakaway, you can also reduce the probability of any acidic condensate remaining in the system itself.
+This can extend the boiler’s lifespan and improve the overall quality of your central heating system.

 My condensate pipe is frozen

-Firstly, this is one of the more common combi boiler problems that comes up when talking about your heating system’s condensate pipe.
+Freezing is one of the more common combi boiler problems that come up when talking about your heating system’s condensate pipe.

-As winter approaches, it’s often more likely for condensate pipes to become frozen.
-This is especially true if the pipe in question runs outside without proper protection or insulation.
+As winter approaches, condensate pipes are more likely to become frozen.
+This is especially true if the pipe runs outside without proper protection or insulation.

-When this occurs, the water travelling down the pipe freezes, which automatically prevents your boiler from being able to fire up.
+When this occurs, the water travelling down the pipe freezes, preventing your boiler from being able to fire up.
 The result?
 No heating or hot water during the winter…right when you need it the most!

 How do I unfreeze my condensate pipe?